comunica/Documentation-Comunica/docs/tutorials/write-module.md

 Note that the more specific generics are used now to extend the `Actor` base class.
 The original `IActorTest` is still used though, allowing specific implementations to decide independently which cost interfaces they can support.
+(TODO: link to cost interfaces explanation).
-This is the class that defines what all HTTP modules will look like: if someone writes an HTTP module they should inherit this class (or write a new abstract class and accept that it will be incompatible with other HTTP modules).
+This is the class that defines what all HTTP modules will look like: if someone writes an HTTP module they should inherit from this class (or write a new abstract class and accept that it will be incompatible with other HTTP modules).

 ### Bus